-Zoom application is one of the most popular application these days.
-The Zoom cloud meetings application provides simplified video conferencing with the real-time messaging and content sharing over the internet.
+Zoom application is one of the most popular applications these days.
+The Zoom cloud meetings application provides simplified video conferencing with real-time messaging and content sharing over the internet.

-The zoom client allows you to join meeting without sign in to the application.
-To start a new meeting, you would required to login to the application.
+The zoom client allows you to join meeting without signing in to the application.
+To start a new meeting, you would be required to log in to the application.
 Visit zoom.us to create account.

-This tutorial will help you to install Zoom client on your Fedora system.
+This tutorial will help you to install the Zoom client on a Fedora Linux system.

 A running Fedora Desktop system with sudo privileged account access.